trentlarson/P2P-Docs/README.md

  * fix error marking reviewed the files starting with "."
  * fix error loading properties when royal.ged INDI 1 is used as an identity
  * remove the static Ruby class variable that's not static (in settings.rb)
- * add node for Windows; possibly add sqlite for Windows/Linux
  * default to versioned files, but allow to overwrite (both incoming and outgoing)
  * default to keep old reviewed versions, but allow deletion
  * default to keep old outgoing versions, but allow deletion